No Guidance

-"No Guidance" is a song by American singer Chris Brown featuring vocals from Canadian rapper Drake.
+"No Guidance" is a song by American singer Chris Brown featuring Canadian rapper and singer Drake.
 It was released on June 8, 2019, as the fourth single from Brown's ninth studio album, Indigo (2019).
-The song was written by Brown, Drake, Velous and Nija Charles, and produced by Vinylz, J-Louis, Teddy Walton, and Canadian producer 40.
+The song was written by the artists alongside Velous, Nija Charles, and producers Vinylz, J-Louis, Teddy Walton, 40.

-The song follows the conclusion of a highly publicized feud that began between Chris Brown and Drake in 2012 over singer Rihanna, and it represents their first one-on-one collaboration.
+The song follows the conclusion of a highly publicized feud between Chris Brown and Drake that began in 2012 over singer Rihanna, and it represents their first one-on-one collaboration.
 "No Guidance" garnered positive reviews from music critics, who complimented the song's catchiness and Brown's vocal performance.
 The song received great success, becoming Brown's highest-charting single as a lead artist on the Billboard Hot 100 since "Forever" (2008).
 The song dominated on both pop and hip-hop radio, breaking the record for most weeks at number one on the R&B/Hip-Hop Airplay, being subsequently surpassed by "Go Crazy" (2020), also by Brown.

 The song peaked at number five on the Billboard Hot 100, and also reached the top ten in Australia and New Zealand, Belgium, Canada, Czech Republic and UK.
 Among the certifications it received, it was most notably certified diamond by the Recording Industry Association of America (RIAA), making it Brown's first song to achieve this status and one of the highest-certified digital singles in the United States.
 Other certifications include quadruple platinum by the Australian Recording Industry Association (ARIA), triple platinum by the Canadian Recording Industry Association (MC), and double platinum by the British Phonographic Industry (BPI).
 The song won three Soul Train Music Awards and received a nomination for Best R&B Song at the 62nd Grammy Awards.